mohanramphp/understanding-datastructures-in-javascript/stack/readme.md

 Though the big O time complexity of above code takes ```O(1)``` for push and pop

-One drawbacks of above code is
+One drawbacks from the above code is
 * Array needs to keep its order, hence it takes up a block of space (consecutive memory allocation).

+Moreover every thing in JavaScript is an Object.
 Lets implement with Object.

 1. Basic structure of a stack
 ```javascript